Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 traces = false

-metrics = false
+metrics = true

 Funding the node